tenzir/tenzir/changelog/next/features/3684--contextualizer-backend.md

-The closed-source `contextualizer` plugin offers a backend functionality for finding matches between data sets.
+The closed-source `context` plugin offers a backend functionality for finding matches between data sets.

 The open-source `lookup-table-context` plugin is a hashtable-based